-When it comes to location, the highest average paycheck (approximately $74K annually) can be spotted in Lansing, Mich.; Baton Rouge, La. (about $45K), Nashville, Tenn. ($43K), and Laramie, Wyo. ($42K) are the next top-paying cities.
+When it comes to location, the highest average paycheck (approximately $74K per year) can be spotted in Lansing, Mich.; Baton Rouge, La. (around $45K), Nashville, Tenn. ($43K), and Laramie, Wyo. (about $42K) are the next top-paying cities.
 Expected earnings are below average ($31K) in Shreveport, La., one of the lowest-paid cities.
-Pay rates in the United States are highest in the state of Michigan, where they average to around $74K per year.
+Pay rates in the United States are highest in the state of Michigan, where they average to $74K annually.

 Years of Experience

 Five to nine years of work experience seem to result in median wages of around $34K per year.
 The largest slice of the Farm Bureau Insurance Company workforce (30 percent) has been working for one to four years and earns, on average, $43K annually.